mattermost/docs/source/cloud/cloud-administration/common-support-packet.rst

 .. note::

-  System Admins should always remove sensitive information before sending the support packet to Mattermost by email or via a support ticket.
+  System Admins should always sanitize the contents to remove sensitive information before sending the support packet to Mattermost by email or via a support ticket.

 To generate a support packet: